mrmcc3/vibing-dev/blog/why-apex.md

-Keep your existing transaction technology, we don't need to reinvent the wheel here, just stop burdening them with record-keeping and use them for what they do best - transactions.
+Keep your existing transaction technology, we don't need to reinvent the wheel here, just stop burdening them with record-keeping and use them for what they do best - entitiy, state and transactions.

-On the information side I'll make the case for Apex: an archive to store and distribute information to wherever the questions are.
+On the information side I'll make the case for Apex: an archive to store and distribute records to wherever the questions are.

 ### OLTP restored

-So what are the outcomes for OLTP systems when we shift to the diagram on the right?
+What's the effect on OLTP databases if we shift from the left to the right of the diagram?

 #### Fewer entities